kryras/SnitchManager/README.md

 spring.mail.properties.mail.smtp.starttls.required=true
 ```

-(After first run tables inside database will be created and email with initial admin password will be send to email given in `snitch.app.adminEmail`)
+(After first run tables inside database will be created and email with initial admin password will be sent to email given in `snitch.app.adminEmail`)

 3. Inside `snitch-backend` directory run command
 ```